 the right to submit a written statement of objections to the challenged record or material.
 Such a statement would be placed in the relevant file for review and would remain for as long as the challenged record or material remains a part of the student's records.

-A student requesting a copy of his/her record in order to use it in a hearing will be assessed the cost of producing such record at the rate of $ .15 per page, plus labor.
+A student requesting a copy of their record in order to use it in a hearing will be assessed the cost of producing such record at the rate of $ .15 per page, plus labor.

-A student who believes that the adjudication of his/her challenge was unfair, or not in keeping with the provisions of law, may request, in writing, assistance from the Associate Vice President for Enrollment Management, or his/her designee.
+A student who believes that the adjudication of their challenge was unfair, or not in keeping with the provisions of law, may request, in writing, assistance from the Associate Vice President for Enrollment Management, or their designee.

 Students who believe that their rights have been abridged may file complaints with the Family Policy Compliance Office, U.S. Department of Education, 600 Independence Avenue, S.W., Washington, D.C.
 20202-4605, concerning the alleged failure of California State University, Fresno, to comply with the requirements of FERPA.